green161104/green161104/README.md

 I've created this github to collect the projects I've made and will make throughout my programming journey 😊

 ### 👀 Interests
-- I'm a fan of art, and I make it from time to time 🌹
+- I'm a fan of art, and I make it from time to time
-- I really enjoy puzzle solving, which is one thing that I love about programming, it's all a big puzzle, and finding the solution is super satisfying 🔆
+- I really enjoy puzzle solving, which is one thing that I love about programming, it's all a big puzzle, and finding the solution is super satisfying
-- I really like gaming, which was my gateway into tech 🎲
+- I really like gaming, which was my gateway into tech
-- I also love nature and science 🦠
+- I also love nature and science and hope to pursue biology and geology at some point in the future

 ### 💻 Programming Languages, Frameworks & Tools
 ![Java](https://img.shields.io/badge/Java-007396?style=for-the-badge&logo=java&logoColor=white)